netfoundry/minimal-mistakes/docs/_pages/v2/guide-rest.md

 ### Discover Network Group ID

-A network group organizes your NetFoundry Networks for billing and permissions.
-You need to know the Network Group ID in order to create a Network.
-This example filters for a particular Network Group by name.
+A network group organizes your NetFoundry networks for billing and permissions.
+You need to know the network group ID in order to create a network.
+This example filters for a particular network group by name.
 There is typically only one.

 <!-- TODO update organizations to fixed object reference like networkgroups -->
 ```bash